Hybrid vehicle drivetrain: Series hybrid

 Series hybrids are also referred to as extended-range electric vehicles (EREV) or range-extended electric vehicles (REEV), or electric vehicle with extended range (EVER).
-(Series hybrids with particular characteristics are classified as range-extended battery-electric vehicle (BEVx) by the California Air Resources Board.)
+All series hybrids are EREV, REEV or EVER, but not all EREV, REEV or EVER are series hybrids.
+Series hybrids with particular characteristics are classified as range-extended battery-electric vehicle (BEVx) by the California Air Resources Board.

-Electric transmission has been available as an alternative to conventional mechanical transmissions since 1903.
-Typically mechanical transmissions impose many penalties, including weight, bulk, noise, cost, complexity and a drain on engine power with every gear-change, whether accomplished manually or automatically.
-Unlike ICEs, electric motors do not require a transmission.
+Electric transmissions were invented by 1903.
+Mechanical transmissions involve costs via their weight, bulk, noise, cost, complexity and drain on engine power with every gear-change, affecting both manual and automatic systems.
+Unlike ICEs, electric motors typically do not require a transmission.

-In effect the entire mechanical transmission between the ICE and the wheels is removed and replaced by an electric generator, some cable and controls, and electric traction motors, with the benefit that the ICE is no longer directly connected to the demand.
+Compared to parallel hybrids, the mechanical transmission between the engine and wheels is discarded.
+The engine instead acts as an electric generator, attached to the battery via cable.
+The linkage is engine to battery to electric motor to wheels.
+In some cases, the generator also directly links to the motor.

-This is a series-hybrid arrangement and is common in diesel–electric locomotives and ships (the Russian river ship Vandal, launched in 1903, was the world's first diesel-powered and diesel–electric powered vessel) and Ferdinand Porsche successfully used this arrangement in the early 20th century in racing cars, including the Lohner–Porsche Mixte Hybrid.
+This serial arrangement is common in diesel–electric locomotives and ships (the Russian river ship Vandal, launched in 1903, was the world's first diesel-powered and diesel–electric powered vessel).
+Ferdinand Porsche successfully used this arrangement in the early 20th century in racing cars, including the Lohner–Porsche Mixte Hybrid.
 Porsche named the system System Mixte, which had a wheel hub motor arrangement, with a motor in each of the two front wheels, setting speed records.

-The arguments of greater flexibility, higher efficiency and less emissions at the point of use are achieved in a series-hybrid system for road vehicles when an intermediate electric battery, acting as an energy buffer, sits between the electric generator and the electric traction motors.

-The ICE turns a generator and is not mechanically connected to the driving wheels.
-This isolates the engine from demand, allowing it to consistently operate at its most efficient speed.
-Since the primary motive power is generated by the battery, a smaller generator/engine can be fitted as compared to a conventional direct drive engine.
-Electric traction motors can receive electricity from the battery, or directly from the engine/generator or both.
-Traction motors frequently are powered only by the electric battery, which can be charged from external sources such as the electricity grid.
+This approach isolates the engine from demand, allowing it to operate only at its most efficient speed.
+The engine can be much smaller, since it does not have to accommodate high speed/acceleration.
+Traction motors are typically powered only by the battery, which can also be charged from external sources.

-This allows a vehicle with an engine/generator that only operates when needed, such as when the battery is depleted, or to charge the batteries.
-Vehicles of this type include Nissan's e-Power line (Note, Serena, Kicks, and Qashqai) using a petrol engine to drive a generator and the EM57 traction motor; Mazda's MX-30, when equipped with a rotary engine/generator range extender; ThunderVolt hybrid transit buses integrated by ISE Corporation; and transit buses fitted with BAE Systems (formerly Lockheed Martin) HybriDrive powertrains.
+Nissan's e-Power line (Note, Serena, Kicks, X-Trail, and Qashqai) using the engine to drive a generator and the EM57 traction motor.
+Mazda's MX-30, is optionally equipped with a range extender.
+BMW's i3 attached the generator only to the battery.
+ThunderVolt hybrid transit buses and transit buses fitted with BAE Systems (formerly Lockheed Martin) HybriDrive powertrains are also serial hybrids.